niiksolo/Manual-QA-Portfolio/ui_testing/checklists/general-ui.md

-# Чек-лист: General UI (KS-Trans)
+# Checklist: General UI (KS-Trans)

-## Общие проверки
+## General Checks
-☐ Сайт открывается без ошибок (404, 500).
+☐ The website opens without errors (404, 500).
-☐ Все страницы загружаются корректно и быстро.
+☐ All pages load correctly and quickly.
-☐ Нет битых изображений или пустых блоков.
+☐ No broken images or empty blocks.

-## Навигация
+## Navigation
-☐ Все ссылки кликабельны и ведут на правильные страницы.
+☐ All links are clickable and lead to the correct pages.
-☐ При переходе по страницам сохраняется единый стиль и структура.
+☐ Style and structure remain consistent when navigating pages.
-☐ Логотип в хедере кликабелен и ведёт на главную.
+☐ The header logo is clickable and leads to the homepage.

-## Тексты и контент
+## Texts and Content
-☐ На сайте нет орфографических ошибок.
+☐ No spelling mistakes on the site.
-☐ Тексты читаемы и не обрезаются.
+☐ Texts are readable and not cut off.
-☐ Язык сайта соответствует выбранной локализации UA.
+☐ The website language matches the selected UA localization.

-## Медиа и иконки
+## Media and Icons
-☐ Все иконки (Wi-Fi, TV, кондиціонер и т.д.) отображаются корректно.
+☐ All icons (Wi-Fi, TV, air conditioner, etc.) display correctly.
-☐ Изображения адаптированы под разные разрешения.
+☐ Images are adapted for different resolutions.
-☐ Логотипы и баннеры не искажены.
+☐ Logos and banners are not distorted.

 ## UI / UX
-☐ Элементы интерфейса выровнены и не «прыгают».
+☐ Interface elements are aligned and do not “jump”.
-☐ Все кнопки имеют читаемые названия.
+☐ All buttons have readable labels.
-☐ Размеры кнопок и ссылок достаточны для клика пальцем.
+☐ Button and link sizes are large enough for tapping on mobile.

-## Адаптивность
+## Responsiveness
-☐ Сайт корректно отображается на разных разрешениях (desktop, tablet, mobile).
+☐ The site displays correctly on different resolutions (desktop, tablet, mobile).
-☐ Нет горизонтального скролла на мобильных устройствах.
+☐ No horizontal scroll on mobile devices.
-☐ Поп-апы и формы корректно масштабируются.
+☐ Pop-ups and forms scale correctly.